nakyeongahn/IntrotoIM/February_16/README.md

 ```

 #### Difficulties ####
-* I had hardships where to put the lines for resetting the background.
-Based on its location, the result was very different.
-Someimtes it showed only one food among 7 of them, and sometimes the trace of food was visible in the window.
-* When using different conditions, the syntax if very important.
-WHen the lines that should be under the if condition are not in the bracket, it will lead to a disaster, which may take you a long time to figure out what's wrong.
-* I tried to use the loadFont() function, but I couldn't figure out how it works.
-Does Processing only support certain types of font file?
+* The place for assigning variables are imporatant.
+I realized that the assignments for variables for in the function, it resets every time the draw() calls the function.
+Therefore, controlling the variables inside the function along with the assignments for variables would be meaningless.
+* To find the coordinates for texts not to go over the size of the window was the one of the hardest job.
+Since the font size varies for each keyword, it was hard to check whether any keywords would stay in the window.

 #### What I enjoyed creating this ####
-I used the keyPressed() and keyReleased() function to move the character and I really like the result of how it moves!
-I love how draw() function can make many more sophisticated animation possible.
+I used the fourth parameter in the color() for the first time, trying to control the opacity.
+I really liked the results with various opacities!
+Moreover, it was an interesting process to come up with an efficient way to display the data I have.
+I am still not sure whether this animation shows the data efficiently as the way I wanted to express.
+What I intended to to is that the keywords which was searched more than others should be emphasized more in the animation.

 #### What I couldn't finish ####
-I wanted to make a pot or circle that shows the score dynamically by showing how full is the pot.
-However, there was no enough time to realize this part.
-I also want to make the food falling animation more sophisticated.
-Now, the food may have same x coordinates and collide to each other.
-However, I wanted to avoid this as well.
+I really wanted to make the keywords not overlap with each other so that all 50 words are readable.
+However, I couldn't achieve this part since all the randomness I used in this animation makes this part harder.

 #### Result ####
 1st trial:<br>